jywebs/GitHub_interview/Q1/Trunk_Response.md

-Technical Interview – Q1 Email-Style Answer
+# Technical Interview – Q1 Email-Style Answer

 ---

 **Subject**: Trunk-Based vs Git Flow Development Recommendation

 Hi `<Name>`,

-**Short answer:** choose **Trunk-based Development (TBD)** as the organization default.
-It optimizes for flow, faster feedback, and lower merge risk.
-Keep a lightweight release branch when you need stabilization or hotfixes.
-Use Gitflow only if you ship infrequent, versioned releases to external customers where parallel maintenance of many versions is required.
+Since you want to standardize on a single branching strategy, based on the information you have given the recommendation would be choosing Trunk-based Development (TBD) as your organization’s default methodology.
+TBD optimizes for flow, faster development cycles, and lower merge risk because the number of changes within a PR is minimized.
+I also recommend keeping a lightweight release branch when you need stabilization or hotfixes outside of your normal sprints.
+As you are already aware, Gitflow can be used for separate projects, but only if you ship infrequent, versioned releases to external customers where parallel maintenance of multiple versions is required.

 ---

 ## Why TBD Wins for Most Teams

-- Smaller batches and frequent integration reduce merge debt and rework.
+- Smaller batches and frequent itterations reduce merge debt and rework.
 - CI runs on every change, so defects surface earlier and are cheaper to fix.
 - Simpler branch model improves contributor onboarding and cross-team collaboration.
-- Aligns with modern DevOps practices and DORA metrics that favor fast lead time and high deployment frequency.
+- Aligns with modern DevOps practices and DevOps Research and Assessment (DORA) metrics that favor fast lead time and high deployment frequency.

 ---